Pest control hub

 Preferred habitats include native forest, including urban fragments, regenerating secondary bush and relatively intact forest via canopy gaps, edges and riparian margins.
 Along roadsides. it occasionally occurs as an epiphyte.
 Tolerant of semi-shade.
 Urban forest margins are the most invaded.
 This is likely due to current propagule pressure more than environmental tolerances.

 Taiwan cherry invades all types of shrublands, light gaps in the forest, roadsides, gardens and reserves.
 It has the potential to spread and dominate over native vegetation displacing it completely and negatively impacting on entire naturally occurring ecosystems.

-- Pull (all year round): pull out seedlings and small plants.
-Mulch.
+- Pull out seedlings and small plants all yesr round.
+Can mulch.

-- Cut and stump treat (all year round): paint freshly cut stump with 5g metsulfuron-methyl (600g/kg) per 1L water or 100ml Tordon Brushkiller per 1Lwater.
+- Cut and stump treat (all year round): paint freshly cut stump with 5g metsulfuron-methyl (600g/kg) per 1L water or 100ml Tordon Brushkiller per 1L of water.
 Mulch cut branches and leaves.

-- Cut and inject (all year round): cut a notch in the trunk on a downward angle and inject with 250ml glyphosate per 750ml water or 10 ml undliurtes Tordon Brushkiller.
+- Cut and inject (all year round): cut a notch in the trunk on a downward angle and inject with 250ml glyphosate per 750ml water or 10 ml undiluted Tordon Brushkiller.

 - Drill and inject (all year round): drill 10-12mm holes around trunk at 200mm intervals and inject with undiluted glyphosate.